MicrosoftDocs/fabric-docs/docs/get-started/fabric-trial.md

 * OneLake storage up to 1 TB.

-* Up to five Fabric trial capacities per tenant.
+* One trial capacity per request.
+Additional trial capacities can be requested until a maximum, set by Microsoft, is met.
+The person making the request becomes the Capacity administrator for that capacity.

 * The ability for users to create Fabric items and collaborate with others in the Fabric trial capacity.

 Creating and collaborating in Fabric includes:
 * Creating [Workspaces](workspaces.md) (folders) for projects that support Fabric capabilities.
 * Sharing Fabric items, such as semantic models, warehouses, and notebooks, and collaborating on them with other Fabric users.
 * Creating analytics solutions using Fabric items.

 When you start a Fabric trial, your trial [capacity](../enterprise/licenses.md#capacity) has 64 capacity units (CU).
 You don't have access to your capacity until you put something into it.
 To begin using your Fabric trial, add items to **My workspace** or create a new workspace.
 Assign that workspace to your trial capacity using the *Trial* license mode, and then all the items in that workspace are saved and executed in that capacity.

 Your license is upgraded to [Premium Per User (PPU)](/power-bi/enterprise/service-premium-per-user-faq) during the trial.
 Your Account manager still displays your nontrial license.
 But in order to make full use of Fabric, your trial includes the equivalent of a PPU license.
 There are a few key PPU features that aren't available on trial capacities.
-These include [Co-Pilot](/fabric/get-started/copilot-faq-fabric), [Trusted workspace access](../security/security-trusted-workspace-access.md), and VNet.
+These include [Co-Pilot](/fabric/get-started/copilot-faq-fabric), [Trusted workspace access](../security/security-trusted-workspace-access.md), and [Managed private endpoints](https://blog.fabric.microsoft.com/blog/introducing-managed-private-endpoints-for-microsoft-fabric-in-public-preview).

 ## Existing Power BI users